 DIY Dragon's Beard Candy Recipe

-If you're not up on the latest TikTok trends, you might imagine that something called dragon's beard candy would be a TV-show-inspired recipe, perhaps somehow related to "Game of Thrones," akin to the "Ted Lasso" shortbread (here's our copycat recipe) or the "Squid Game" dalgona candy (we have a recipe for that, too).
-While dragon's beard candy has no TV tie-in, it (like dalgona candy) is a popular Asian street food that's been made viral by social media.
+If you're not up on the latest TikTok trends, you might imagine that something called dragon's beard candy would be a TV-show-inspired recipe; perhaps it's somehow related to "Game of Thrones."
+After all, "Ted Lasso" has its famous shortbread and "Squid Game" popularized dalgona candy worldwide.
+Dragon's beard candy is not a TV tie-in, but rather a popular Asian street food that's been made viral by social media.

 In appearance, dragon's beard candy looks kind of like a cross between cotton candy and a hunk of embroidery thread.
 Recipe developer Katie Rosenhouse's version has more depth of flavor than the former (and the latter, for that matter), though, because she flavors hers with a filling of chopped nuts.
 This, she says, "adds a crunchy, salty, earthy depth to the candy."
 She encourages experimenting with other fillings as well, so feel free to get creative.